matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `limit_profile_requests_to_users_who_share_rooms`

-Uncomment to require a user to share a room with another user in order to retrieve their profile information.
+Use this option to require a user to share a room with another user in order to retrieve their profile information.
 Only checked on Client-Server requests.
 Profile requests from other servers should be checked by the requesting server.
 Defaults to 'false'.